 Cellardyke Seaside Sauna is a good choice if you like a slightly social atmosphere and don’t mind sharing the space with a small group.
 Even if you go on your own, it feels easy once you’re there.

-It’s ideal if you’re curious about proper cold‑water swimming and want something a bit different from the usual sea dips.
-The tidal pool and the coastal setting make it feel more rugged and immersive.
+It’s ideal if you’re curious about proper cold water swimming and want something a bit different from the usual sea dips.
+The tidal pool is what sets it apart — it’s a different experience from a quick dip in the sea.

 If you prefer something very quiet or completely private, this might not be the right fit — although private sessions are available.